defenseunicorns/uds-package-sonarqube/README.md

 This package is designed for use as part of a [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) bundle deployed on [UDS Core](https://github.com/defenseunicorns/uds-core).

+> SonarQube is an open-source platform that continuously inspects code quality through static analysis, detecting bugs, code smells, and security vulnerabilities across 29 programming languages.
+It provides detailed reports on code duplication, coding standards, unit tests, code coverage, code complexity, and more.

 ## Prerequisites

 SonarQube needs connection to a PostgreSQL instance either in cluster or external.
 You can learn more about configuring this (and other options) in the [configuration documentation](./docs/configuration.md).